rfay/Aplv.org/sites/all/modules/flickr/README.txt

 INSTALLATION AND CONFIGURATION
 ==============================
+It is recommended to enable both the Taxonomy (core) and Colorbox module prior to installation of the Flickr module.
+This avoids some manual configuration.
 1.)
 Extract the download package in the '/sites/all/modules directory'.
 2.)
 Enable the module in 'admin/modules'.
 3.)
 Configure the API Key and settings at '/admin/config/media/flickr'.